Financial-ML/Market-Analysis/README.md

 1. Generate the Dataset [(here)](#Dataset) to use it in ML-Models.
 1. Generate the Model [(here)](#ML-Models).
 1. Copy the Model in the same project of connect code.
-1. open MQL4 and any python IDE.
+1. Open MQL4 and any python IDE.
 1. load MQL4-connector in MQL4.
 1. In Python IDE in console type the following in order: